sbal13/bookshelf-app/README.md

-##Deliverables
+## Deliverables

-The database of books can be found in a JSON-server, so before you start your React server, make sure to start your JSON-server on http://localhost:3005/stocks.
+The database of books can be found in a JSON-server.
+If you haven't already done so install json-server:

 TO INSTALL: npm install -g json-server

+Then start the json-server:

 TO START: json-server --watch db.json

 1. List all books